 Cumulative Balance: This is simply the accumulation of deferred rent each month.

 Step 4: On the effective date, determine the total payments over the remaining lease term under the new lease accounting standard

-The new lease accounting standard effective date for public companies is January 2019 (January 2020 for private companies), and the remaining lease term starts from the earliest comparative period presented.
+For public companies, the effective date of the new lease standard was January 1, 2019.
+The remaining lease term starts from the earliest comparative period presented.
 Public companies issue 3 income statements and 3 cash flow statements, as such the earliest comparative period presented would commence on January 1, 2017.
 The total remaining payments from January 1 2017 through March 31, 2026 is $26,043,751.

 Step 5: Calculate the present value of the remaining lease payments (the lease liability)

 Under the FASB’s new lease accounting standard, the company would need to calculate the present value of the remaining lease payments from the earliest comparative period presented.
 The FASB says to use the rate inherent in the lease, however that rate is practically impossible for the tenant to determine.
 The FASB says if that rate is not determinable, then use the tenant’s borrowing rate.
 Well, what borrowing rate should you use?
 Do you use the rate as of 2017 or 2019?

 In this scenario, you would use the borrowing rate as of 2017, not 2019.
 This brings us to a very important distinction between current GAAP and the new lease accounting standards.
 Under current GAAP, companies would use the rate at which it could obtain the funds to purchase the entire leased asset.